itishaniyeh/socket-server-mysql/README.md

 # socket-server-mysql
-a simple TCP socket server connected to mysql
+a simple multi-thread TCP socket server connected to mysql

 ## how to run
 1. clone the repository on your local machine.